domalab/ha-nemy/README.md

    - Verify your API key hasn't expired
    - Check your rate limit usage in RapidAPI dashboard

-## Contributing

-Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) first.

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

 ## License

 This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.